kinopio-club/kinopio-blog/posts/box-snapping.md

 <img class="narrow" src="https://kinopio-blog.us-east-1.linodeobjects.com/box-snap-close-x.svg">

-Instead, I'm using a combination of proximity (the distance between two matching side points like the center-left side of one box and the center-right side of another), and looking at x or y distance.
+I'm using a combination of proximity (the distance between two matching side points, such as the center-left side of one box and the center-right side of another), as well as x or y axis distance.
 It ends up looking something like this:

 <img class="narrow" src="https://kinopio-blog.us-east-1.linodeobjects.com/box-snap-snapping%20copy.svg">

 - How should I indicate when boxes are close enough to snap together?

-In typical design software vertical or horizontal snapping guidelines are used to indicate when you can align things.
-In the context of Kinopio though, encouraging content to be geometrically aligned or conform to the grid is an anti-goal.
+In typical design software, vertical or horizontal snapping guidelines are used to indicate when you can align things.

-In the context of thinking, feeling like things have to be neat and aligned is oppressive.
-After a couple public [iterations](https://twitter.com/pketh/status/1612907840586260481), I made the sides to be snapped undulate together.
+In the context of Kinopio though, encouraging content to be geometrically aligned or conform to the grid is not the goal.
+In the context of thinking, feeling like things have to be neat and orderly is oppressive friction.

+After a couple public [iterations](https://twitter.com/pketh/status/1612907840586260481), I made the snapping sides of each box undulate together.
 It's a very simple ease-in-out animation but I like the impression of *yearning* that the boxes appear to have for each other – it's pretty cool/romantic.

 <p>
 <video class="wide" autoplay loop muted playsinline>